Lixinae/WebCrawler/README.md

 * Just launch the python script and follow the instructions.

+* /!\ This script doesn't work if you need to log in the website to download elements /!\
+* /!\ It's only supports direct links in the website /!\

-* If you find any bug thanks to report it :)
+* If you find any bugs thanks to report them :)